zanuka/leaderport-core-ui/README.md

    - Real-time notifications
    - On-the-go leaderboard access

-By taking a platform-first approach, LeaderPort transforms raw data into actionable insights across sports, markets, and competitive landscapes.
-Whether you're tracking top-performing stocks, leading sports scores, trending cryptocurrencies, or competitive metrics, LeaderPort serves as your all-in-one portal to performance leadership.

 Our Web3 integration allows users to connect their Sui Wallet (and other supported wallets in the future) to access premium features, integrate with Web3 games/achievements, and make blockchain-enabled transactions.
 For more details on our Web3 strategy, check out our [Web3 Vision](docs/web3-vision.md).